What Is Revenue?

 Revenue is the earning that an enterprise has from its normal business pursuits, usually from the sale of commodities and services to consumers.
 Revenue is also mentioned and referred to as turnover or sales.
 A few companies get revenue from royalties, other fees or interest .

-An enterprise believes that it can sell as many amount of the commodity as it requires by setting a cost price less than or equivalent to the market cost price.
+An enterprise believes that it can sell as many quantity of the commodity as it requires by setting a cost price less than or equivalent to the market cost price.
 In such a case, there is no logic to set a cost price lower than the market cost price.
 In other words, should the enterprise want to sell some amount of the commodity, the cost price that it sets is exactly equivalent to the market cost price.

 Types Of Revenue